GSAS Master’s SynThesis Competition

 The Competition

 Can you present your thesis research to a general audience in under three minutes using a single slide?
-GSAS invites all Master's students who are writing a thesis to participate in the annual GSAS Master's SynThesis competition.
-The application for the 2023 competition has closed.
+GSAS invites all master's students who are writing a thesis to participate in the annual GSAS Master's SynThesis competition.
+Read about the 2023 competition here.

 Please write to [email protected] with any questions.